Join Our Team

 The National Ballet of Canada is one of the most exciting, innovative arts institutions in Canada, and is regularly ranked among the top ten ballet companies in the world.
 Established by founder Celia Franca in 1951, The National Ballet of Canada presents a full range of traditional full-length classics and has been an innovative commissioner of new contemporary work by some of the most important choreographers and designers in the world.
 The National Ballet is deeply committed to the values of equity, diversity and inclusion across the organization, and through community education programs that bring dance to the broadest possible community.

 The Officer, Special Events is responsible for assisting and supporting the Manager, Special Events & Corporate Partnerships with the planning and execution of donor and company events, in addition to providing full support for the annual Fundraising Gala.
-A large part of the Officer’s position includes coordinating the MAD HOT BALLET Gala administration and assisting the Manager, Special Events & Corporate Partnerships on a variety of gala-related projects.
+A large part of the Officer’s position includes coordinating the MAD HOT BALLET Gala administration, acting as committee liaison and assisting the Manager, Special Events & Corporate Partnerships on a variety of gala-related projects.

 Responsibilities include but are not limited to: